 Lifeboost Coffee- Our top pick

 Lifeboost Coffee is an up-and-coming coffee roaster that produces high-quality organic light-roast coffee.
 Their coffee is shade-grown in Nicaragua and has naturally low acidity levels.
-Lifeboost take the utmost care when harvesting and processing their coffee; their beans are hand picked, sun dried and then washed in spring water before being hand roasted.
-As a result their beans contain no chemicals, pesticides, GMOs or Mycotoxins.
+Lifeboost takes the utmost care when harvesting and processing their coffee; their beans are hand-picked, sun-dried, and then washed in spring water before being hand-roasted.
+As a result, their beans contain no chemicals, pesticides, GMOs, or Mycotoxins.
 Their Light Roast coffee beans are a single-origin coffee with a nutty profile balanced with hints of caramel and vanilla.
 To find out more read our Lifeboost coffee review.